 Upon changing the sample rate, enabling a transform, or changing Location and Channel codes, the Minimus will need to be restarted for the changes to come into effect; this can be done by pressing the Reboot button.

-During the reboot, the LEDs will flash, displaying the starting-up sequence (see Section 2.11.1) and the instrument's web page will disconnect whilst it reboots.
+During the reboot, the LEDs will flash, displaying the starting-up sequence (see Section 2.15.1).